Prince Albert of Saxe-Coburg and Gotha: Legacy

-Places and objects named after Albert range from Lake Albert in Africa to the city of Prince Albert, Saskatchewan, to the Albert Medal presented by the Royal Society of Arts.
-Four regiments of the British Army were named after him: 11th (Prince Albert's Own) Hussars; Prince Albert's Light Infantry; Prince Albert's Own Leicestershire Regiment of Yeomanry Cavalry; and The Prince Consort's Own Rifle Brigade.
-He and Queen Victoria showed a keen interest in the establishment and development of Aldershot in Hampshire as a garrison town in the 1850s.
-They had a wooden Royal Pavilion built there in which they would often stay when attending military reviews.
-Albert established and endowed the Prince Consort's Library at Aldershot, which still exists today.
-In 1851, botanist John Lindley named a tree from Patagonia, Saxegothaea after one of the Prince's titles, with the Prince's permission.
+Albert showed a keen interest in the improvement of army training, and was involved in the establishment and development of Aldershot in Hampshire as a garrison town and training base in the 1850s.
+A wooden Royal Pavilion was built there in which he and Victoria would often stay when they attended military reviews.
+Albert established and endowed the Prince Consort's Library at Aldershot, which still exists.

 Biographies published after his death were typically heavy on eulogy.
 Theodore Martin's five-volume magnum opus was authorised and supervised by Queen Victoria, and her influence shows in its pages.
 Nevertheless, it is an accurate and exhaustive account.
-Lytton Strachey's Queen Victoria (1921) was more critical, but it was discredited in part by mid-twentieth-century biographers such as Hector Bolitho and Roger Fulford, who (unlike Strachey) had access to Victoria's journal and letters.
-Popular myths about Prince Albert—such as the claim that he introduced Christmas trees to Britain—are dismissed by scholars.
+Lytton Strachey's Queen Victoria (1921) was more critical, but it was discredited in part by mid-20th-century biographers such as Hector Bolitho and Roger Fulford, who, unlike Strachey, had access to Victoria's journal and letters.

+Scholars dismiss popular myths about Albert, such as the claim that he introduced Christmas trees to Britain.
 Recent biographers such as Stanley Weintraub portray Albert as a figure in a tragic romance who died too soon and was mourned by his lover for a lifetime.
-In the 2009 film The Young Victoria, Albert, played by Rupert Friend, is made into a heroic character; in the fictionalised depiction of the 1840 shooting, he is struck by a bullet—something that did not happen in real life.
+In the 2009 film The Young Victoria, Albert, played by Rupert Friend, is made into a heroic character.
+In the fictionalised depiction of the 1840 shooting, he is struck by a bullet, which did not happen in real life.